-This paper is a try to provide a model for human-to-human interactions which addresses, at least to some extend, the two characteristics of the interactions between humans.
-It should however been kept in mind that the results presented here are a work in progress and therefore they are not claimed to be sufficient.
+This paper is a try to provide a model for human-to-human interactions within professional virtual communities.
+The proposed model addresses, at least to some extent, the two characteristics of the interactions between humans.
+It should however been kept in mind that the results presented here are a work in progress and therefore they are not claimed to be neither sufficient nor exhaustive.